taijeronv/taijeronv_info/content/post/ngwargame/index.md

   the most essential part of learning to think.

 ## Tell me about the NextGen Wargame
-Concept:
+The NextGen Wargame is a computer wargame that can be played in a web browser and is delivered over the internet.
+I chose the computer "format" because it's easier and faster to play than a manual game.
+Don't get me wrong I think "analog" games are great but only under the right conditions.

+**The NextGen Wargame**
 - The right level of detail, easy to play and understand.
 - Playable in a web browser, the operating system does not matter.
-- Explicitly designed as an education tool, NOT an exercise driver.
+- Specifically designed as an education tool, NOT an exercise driver.
 - Designed by someone who plays games, has over 20 years of military experience, AND who actually used games in a classroom setting (that's me).

 I should say something about that last point.
-Just because you're a gamer, or someone with military experience doesn't mean you will know what is required from a PME wargame.
+Just because you're a gamer, or someone with military experience doesn't mean you will be an expert at what's required to make a good learning tool.

-I have a unique blend of skills and experience when it comes to using games in the classroom.
-I've developed lessons, created content, and written requirements.

-More importantly I've used the very product that I helped develop in a real world classroom.
-I'm not speaking from theory or something I observed someone else doing, I'm speaking from experience.
+I've observed and taught thousands of cadets using games like Follow Me and Virtual Battlespace in the classroom.
+I'm not exaggertaing when I say thousands.
+When I say "whole classes" I mean by year for example class of 2007.
+A graduating class may consist of 900 to a 1000 cadets.
+Basic training classes are typically more than 1000 cadets.
+This is what I mean by "thousands."
+I'm not including underclassmen for example the 3rd year classes.

 ## If you're interested in developing a useful game for the PME market please [contact me](mailto:vincent.taijeron@gmail.com).